$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

-which we, by a slight abuse of notation, denote by the same symbol $\lambda$.
+which we denote by the same symbol $\lambda$.
 The elements of a diagram are called \textit{nodes $N$}.
-For example, if $\lambda=(3,2,1)$, that is $d=6,m=3$, then
+For example, if $\lambda=(4,2,1)$, that is $d=6,m=3$, then

-Hence, we use the English notation to denote our partitions/diagrams.
-We associate, by convention, all partitions $(0,\dots,0)$ of zero to the empty diagram $\emptyset$.
+(We use the English notation to denote our partitions/diagrams.)
+We associate, by convention, all partitions of zero to the empty diagram $\emptyset$.

-A \textit{tableau $T$ of shape $\lambda$} is a filling of $\lambda$ with (possible repeating) numbers from a chosen, fixed set $\{1,\dots,k\}$.
-Such a tableau $T$ is said to be \textit{semi-standard}, if its entries increase along its rows (weakly) and columns (strictly), and \textit{column-strict}, if its entries increase along its columns (strictly) with no conditions on rows.
+A \textit{tableau $T$ of shape $\lambda$} is a filling of $\lambda$ with (possibly repeating) numbers from a chosen, fixed set $\{1,\dots,k\}$.
+Such a tableau $T$ is said to be \textit{semistandard} if its entries increase along its rows (weakly) and columns (strictly), and \textit{column strict} if its entries increase along its columns (strictly) with no conditions on rows.
 For example